 What does “ginga” mean in Japanese?

 Native speakers say “ginga” to mean ‘galaxy’ in Japanese.
-I think that some Japanese learners know this word well because it is often used in Japanese movies, songs, anime, and the like.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
 In this blog post, however, I will explain this word in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “ginga” more clearly.
+My explanations would help Japanese learners understand “ginga” more clearly.
 Then, let’s get started!

 Contents